Brooklyn Mirador

 the first element to anchor the planned 'line of vision'

-was a simple fountain, a single stream of water.
+was to be a simple fountain, a single stream of water.

 Months before the opening a reporter on the